Joe Thompson (footballer): Bury

-Loan Spells from Bury
+Loan spells from Bury

 On 27 November 2014, it was announced that Thompson would be loaned out to Wrexham until 4 January 2015.
-He made his only appearance for the club against Southport on 16 December 2014, only to injured his hamstring and was substituted as a result.
+He made his only appearance for the club against Southport on 16 December, only to injure his hamstring and was substituted as a result.
 However, Thompson returned to Bury when his loan expired at Wrexham.

 On 14 February 2015, Thompson signed for Southport on a one-month loan.
 He made his debut for the club on the same day, in a 1–1 draw against Macclesfield Town.
 After making four appearances for Southport, Thompson returned to his parent club.

-On 21 April 2015, Thompson joined St Johnstone on trial.
+On 21 April, Thompson joined St Johnstone on trial.
 However, his trial expired after he failed to earn a contract offer from the club.

 Carlisle United

 After an unsuccessful trial at St Johnstone, Thompson began training with Carlisle United.
 After being offered a new contract by the club, he signed a six-month contract with Carlisle United on 31 July 2015.
 Upon joining the club, Thompson was given a number twenty–three shirt.

-He made his debut for Carlisle United against Cambridge United on 15 August 2015, starting a match and playing 75 minutes before being substituted, in a 4–4 draw.
+He made his debut for Carlisle United against Cambridge United on 15 August, starting a match and playing 75 minutes before being substituted, in a 4–4 draw.
 In a follow–up match, Thompson scored his first goal for the club, in a 4–1 loss against Plymouth Argyle.
 Since joining Carlisle United, he found his playing time, mostly coming from the substitute bench.
 Despite this, Thompson signed a contract extension with the club until the end of the 2015–16 season.
-At the end of the 2015–16 season, he went on to make seventeen appearances and scoring once in all competitions.
-Reflecting this, Thompson said: "I ended up playing about 15-20 games during that season, which wasn't much, but it was progress at least."
+At the end of the season, he went on to make seventeen appearances and scoring once in all competitions.
+Reflecting this, Thompson said: "I ended up playing about 15–20 games during that season, which wasn't much, but it was progress at least."
 However, he was released at the end of the season.

 Return to Rochdale

 On 7 August 2016, Thompson re-joined Rochdale on a six-month deal.
-Upon joining the club, he said: "It feels good to be back – I'm home again.
-I want to go from strength to strength.
-I want to play games and I want to do well for the club.
-I also want to do well for myself and my family, and get back on track.
-Everyone is well aware of what has gone on in my life and I know that the club supported me really well through my hard times, so I want to give back.
-I'm going to give 100-percent to hopefully have a really good season and to crack on.
-I’ve already had a look at the fixtures and I'm raring to go.
-I’ve got my own little targets, so we'll go from there.
-They'll be kept in-house and I'll know when I’ve ticked them off and I'll know when I need to go on again."
+Upon joining the club, he said: "Everyone is well aware of what has gone on in my life and I know that the club supported me really well through my hard times, so I want to give back".